jldec/pub-theme-shower/README.md

 ```

 - `-O` generates `presentation.html` and copies the rest of the static files into `./out`
-- this directory can be served by gh-pages or by running `pub -s .` in the output directory.
+- this directory can be served by gh-pages or by running `pub -S` in the output directory.